gilbertchen/duplicacy/README.md

 * Store each chunk in the storage using a file name derived from its hash, and rely on the file system API to manage chunks without using a centralized indexing database
 * Apply a *two-step fossil collection* algorithm to remove chunks that become unreferenced after a backup is deleted

-The [design document](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md) explains lock-free deduplication in detail.
+The [design document](https://github.com/gilbertchen/duplicacy-cli/blob/master/DESIGN.md) explains lock-free deduplication in detail.

 ## Getting Started

-During beta testing only binaries are available.
-Please visit the [releases page](https://github.com/gilbertchen/duplicacy-beta/releases/latest) to download and run the executable for your platform.
+Duplicacy is written in Go.
+You can build the executable by cloning this repository or visiting the [releases page](https://github.com/gilbertchen/duplicacy-cli/releases/latest) to download the version suitable for your platform.
 Installation is not needed.

 Once you have the Duplicacy executable under your path, you can change to the directory that you want to back up (called *repository*) and run the *init* command: